 After we’ve checked out the “active ingredients” we also want to scan the “inactive ingredients” to make sure they are void of any toxins too.
 You don’t have to be an ingredient guru to make an informed decision here.
 Scan the label for TOG’s top 5 ingredients to to avoid in your skincare and this will cut out most of the junk out there!

 - Fragrance/Perfume – because it can contain up to thousands of undisclosed chemicals.
 The Scientific American explains more here.

 - Any ingredient ending in “paraben” like methylapraben, propylparaben, ethylparaben etc. Parabens have been shown to accelerate cancer cell growth.

 Basically there are two groups of face SPFs.
-Tinted and non-tinted.
-My personal preference is to go in with a non-tinted SPF and then layer my favorite foundation over it.
-Here are my top picks for non-tinted face SPF (in order).
+Tinted and sheer.
+My personal preference is to go in with a sheer SPF and then layer my favorite foundation over it.
+There’s more control and I like being able to use my favorite foundation and/or BB Cream.
+Here are my top picks for sheer face SPF (in order).